jianghan2013/NMR_clustering_paper/README.md

 ## Author

 The code is developed and maitained by Han Jiang (jianghan2013@gmail.com)
 - [citation]: Jiang, H., Daigle, H., Tian, X., Pyrcz, M., Zhang, B., 2019.
 A Comparison of Clustering Algorithms applied to Fluid Characterization using NMR T1-T2 Maps of Shale.
-Computer & Geosciences. (accepted)
+Computers & Geosciences. (accepted)
 ## Usage

 First, download this repo.